 EASTPOINTE LEAD SAFE!

 The Department of Environment, Great Lakes, and Energy evaluates compliance with the Action Level based on the 90th percentile of lead and copper results collected in each round of sampling.
-The City of Eastpointe recently collected samples from 30 homes with known lead service lines.
-The lead 90th percentile for the City’s water supply is 18 parts per billion (ppb), which exceeds the Action Level of 15 ppb.
-Results showed that out of the 30 samples taken, 5 of the homes in Eastpointe exceeded the 15 ppb Action Level.
-This does not mean that every customer has elevated lead levels.
-An Action Level exceedance means that more than 10% of the samples tested have elevated lead levels.
+The City of Eastpointe recently collected samples from 61 homes with known lead service lines.
+The lead 90th percentile for the City’s water supply is 25 parts per billion (ppb), which exceeds the Action Level of 15 ppb.

 Lead can enter drinking water when in contact with pipes, solder, home/building interior plumbing, fittings and fixtures that contain lead.
-Homes with lead service lines have an increased risk of having high lead levels in drinking water.
 The more time water has been sitting in your home’s pipes, the more lead it may contain.
 Therefore, if your water has not been used for several hours, run the water before using it for drinking or cooking.
 This flushes lead-containing water from the pipes.

 ADDITIONAL DOCUMENTS AND RESOURCES ARE AVAILABLE AT THE BOTTOM OF THIS PAGE.